-Conversing with a close Afghani friend of mine who’s currently studying in the U.S., Sayed Saber Ibrahimi says: “Malala’s bravery also shows the failure of the regional and international governments in fighting terrorism and radicalism in the region.
+A close Afghani friend of mine who’s currently studying in the United States, Sayed Saber Ibrahimi, said of the shooting: “Malala’s bravery also shows the failure of the regional and international governments in fighting terrorism and radicalism in the region.
 The attack on Malala shows that the Taliban has no respect for women’s rights.
 If they return to power, either in Afghanistan or Pakistan, they will further oppress women.
 Therefore, it is essential that in any peace negotiations with the Taliban, women’s rights and other human liberties should be put on the table.”

 In situations similar to this, action must be taken – not over unresolved issues thousands of years old, nor over insignificant cartoons and films.
 Terrorism ought to be fought from the inside out.